 Here’s a Peek at What You Can Do:

-If you are already using Backblaze online backup to automatically and continuously back up the files on your Mac or Windows system you are almost ready to go.
+If you are already using Backblaze Computer Backup to automatically and continuously back up the files on your Mac or Windows system you are almost ready to go.
 Soon you will be able to download Backblaze Mobile for iPhone from the App Store.
 Sign up here if you want to be notified by email when Backblaze Mobile is available.

 Once the Backblaze Mobile app is installed on your iPhone, you can access your backed up files anywhere that your iPhone is connected to the internet.
 Simply sign in with the email address and password that you created when you installed Backblaze on your Windows or Mac system.
 Your photos, music, documents, and everything else you have stored with Backblaze will be at your fingertips…

-Access: After signing in, you’ll see a list of all the computers (Windows/Macs) you are backing up with Backblaze online backup.
+Access: After signing in, you’ll see a list of all the computers (Windows/Macs) you are backing up with Backblaze.
 Select one of these computers.
 Next, you’ll see all the drives for that system that Backblaze currently has backed up.
 This can include multiple internal as well as connected external USB, Firewire, and Thunderbolt drives.

 Download: The folders and files are organized just like those on your computer, so the files you want are easy to find.
 Once you’ve located your file it can be downloaded to the iPhone.
 Remember, the current file size limit for a single file is 30MB.
 You can download as many files as you want and you can see a list of your recently downloaded files by selecting the “downloads” button.